Camp Covid-19 Policies

 - Campers who are needing aftercare will be placed into the same group

 - *To avoid disappointment, please let us know right away if your child has signed up with a friend.
-If your child is in a “circle of 10” with their friend and does not need to be encouraged to maintain physical distancing, please let us know this as well.
+If your child is in a “bubble” with another camper and does not need to be encouraged to maintain physical distancing, please let us know this as well.

 Health and Safety